Zubry/immutable-quadtree/writeup.md

       'Missing node properties'
     );

+    // Get the current boundary of the node
-    const { x, y, width, height } = n.get('boundary').toObject();
+    // It's easier to call toObject() on it and destructure it const { x, y, width, height } = n.get('boundary').toObject();

-    const halfwidth = width / 2;
+    // Calculate the midpoints along the horizontal (hmid) and vertical (vmid) axes. const halfwidth = width / 2;
     const halfheight = height / 2;
     const hmid = x + halfwidth;
     const vmid = y + halfheight;
     const depth = n.get('depth') + 1;

-    return n
+    // Update our quadrants property to contain new subquadrants in the top left, top right, bottom left, and bottom right positions. return n
       .update('quadrants', (q) => (
         q